Vogel-lab/DOT1L_activity_neocortex-paper/README.md

 ## Reproducing the analysis - important notes
 To run the scripts in the markdown files smoothly, define the working directory by using knitr:opts_knit$set(root.dir = 'INSERT PATH TO DIRECTORY').
 Specific versions of packages used must be installed properly.
-Environment in which analysis were performed is provided and commented on below:
+Environment in which analyses were performed is provided and commented on below:

 sc3: Data pre-processing, clustering, and downstream analysis and SCENIC anaysis were performed in this conda environment.

 Overview of the main seurat analysis has been provided in the folder: Overview_of_Main_Seurat_Analysis_Appiah_et_al.
 To view how the figures in the markdown files should look like, download the files as html and view them in your browser.

+### About software
+R version 3.6.1 (2019-07-05)
+Platform: x86_64-conda_cos6-linux-gnu (64-bit)
+Running under: Ubuntu 18.10